pgrange/resume/resume-en.md

 ### May 2020 - present: Senior Software Engineer
     Sinch https://sinch.com

-Expanding a lacal (France) Software as a Service product to a global worlwide solution.
+Expanding a local (France) Software as a Service product to a global worlwide solution.
 Taking into account privacy and local regulations, security and cost of ownership.
 Ensuring software teams autonomy by progressive and supported change.
 Moving from a baremetal legacy solution to the cloud to achieve this.

-> AWS, terraform, Cloud Development Kit, Python
+> AWS, terraform, Cloud Development Kit, prometheus, ops'genie, Python

-Implementing 24/7 on-call duty contracts to cover all timezones.
-Fighting against alert fatigue and identifying key critical alarms.
-Organize and facilitate post-incident reviews, gathering all people involved from software engineers to customer satisfaction managers to learn together, improve people skills and the system.
+Implementing 24/7 on-call duty contract to cover all timezones.
+Fighting against alert fatigue, identifying key critical alarms.
+Facilitate post-incident reviews.

-> Problem Solving, facilitation, metrics, prometheus, ops'genie
+> Problem Solving, facilitation, metrics, learning together

 ### March 2018 – May 2020: Chief Information Security officer - Infrastructure Engineer
     LGO https://lgo.group/